We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Doctors may recommend adjustable beds for certain health conditions.
 For example, adjustable beds can elevate the head, which may reduce symptoms of acid reflux and sleep apnea.

-What are the pros and cons of adjustable beds?
+What are the advantages of adjustable beds?

 Adjustable beds may benefit people with sleep conditions, such as sleep apnea and snoring.
 Additionally, they may be suitable for people who find it difficult to lie down or sit up in bed.